microsoft/OpenAIWorkshop/scenarios/openai_on_custom_dataset/README.md

     ![](../../documents/media/powerapps3.png)

-    Click on Import to the import the package into powerapps environment.
+    Click on Import to import the package into powerapps environment.

     ![](../../documents/media/powerapps4.png)